 By Adama Diarra and David Lewis

-Mali remains paralyzed by a twin crisis with the leadership in Bamako still divided since a March coup that toppled the president and accelerated a rebel take-over of the north of the country, now firmly under Islamist control.
+Mali remains paralyzed by twin crises, with the leadership in Bamako still divided since a March coup that toppled the president and the rebel takeover of the north of the country.

 The United Nations Security Council last week gave African leaders 45 days to draw up a plan for military intervention to retake control of the north.

-But diplomats warn such intervention is months away and say there is still no agreement over whether an election should be held to replace Mali's caretaker government before a military operation takes place.
+However diplomats say any such intervention is months away and there is still no agreement over whether an election should be held to replace Mali's caretaker government before a military operation takes place.

-While it has not ruled out military force, calls for a dialogue-first approach have been led by Algeria, the region's top military power that fought a long war against Islamists in the 1990s.
+While it has not ruled out military force, calls for a dialogue-first approach have been led by Algeria, the region's top military power, which fought a long war against Islamists in the 1990s.

-Other neighbors such as Guinea argue no time can be wasted in mediation efforts.
+Other neighbors such as Guinea argue that no time can be wasted in mediation efforts.

 "How are we supposed to negotiate with terrorists?"
 Guinean President Alpha Conde said on state television on Wednesday.
 "We have no solution but to use force."

 The United States, which spent years working with Mali's army against al Qaeda's Sahara wing, has called for a more cautious approach, seeking elections to strengthen the political leadership in Bamako first, with a possible military intervention later if needed.